bluevlad/academy-front-end-React-material-dashboard/src/api/book/README.md

 # Book API

-Provides functions to manage books/textbooks.
+Provides functions for managing books.

 ## Files

 - `index.js`

 ## Functions

 ### `fetchBookList(params)`
-Fetches a list of books.
+Retrieves a list of books.
-- **Params**:
-  - `pageIndex`: Current page number.
-  - `searchCondition`: Search condition.
-  - `searchKeyword`: Search keyword.
-  - `searchUseYn`: Usage status filter.

 ### `fetchBookView(params)`
-Fetches book details.
+Retrieves details of a specific book.

 ### `fetchBookWriteData()`
-Fetches basic data required for registering a book.
+Retrieves data for writing a book entry.

 ### `saveBook(bookData)`
-Registers a new book.
+Saves a new book.

 ### `updateBook(bookData)`
 Updates an existing book.